zonika/tweet-shortener-web-0715-public/README.md

   Now the client has come back to you.
 They love the program, but they noticed that even tweets that are under 140 characters are being shortened.
 Now they want you to only shorten the tweet if it's too long.

 3. Write a new method that only does the substitutions if the tweet is longer than 140 characters.
+If the tweet is 140 characters or shorter, just return the original tweet.

   Things are going great, but you're noticing that some tweets are too long still, even after substituting shorter words.
 Being the conscientious developer that you are, you talk to the client about this scenario and decide together that the best thing to do is just truncate the string to 140 characters if it's still too long after you do the substitution.